Chacoon3/FinnhubDotNet/README.md

 #### Installation
 - .NET CLI: ```dotnet add package FinnhubDotNet --version 1.0.5```
 - Or search <b>FinnhubDotNet</b> in Visual Studio using NugetPackageManager.
+- Or download the <b>./FinnhubDotNet</b> folder and build the class library locally.

 #### Sample Usage
 ```